 - 1. Students should be aware of course prerequisites and refer to their individual program sheets for the proper sequencing of courses. - 2.
 Courses taken in the Field Experience Terms are normally taken concurrently. - 3. ★9 in the minor teaching subject is a prerequisite for EDSE 3XX.
-See the Education website at www.ualberta.ca/education/programs/ undergraduateadmissions/after-degree for the specific EDSE 3XX course required. - 4. ★9 in the major teaching subject are prerequisites for the Introductory Professional Term.
-See the Education website at www.ualberta.ca/education/ programs/undergraduateadmissions/after-degree for the specific EDSE 3XX course required. - 5. ★24 in the major teaching subject and the Introductory Professional Term are prerequisites for the Advanced Professional Term.
-See the Education website at www.ualberta.ca/education/programs/undergraduateadmissions/ after-degree for the specific EDSE 4XX course required
+See the Education Chart 4 for the specific EDSE 3XX course required. - 4. ★9 in the major teaching subject are prerequisites for the Introductory Professional Term.
+See Education Chart 3 for the specific EDSE 3XX course required. - ★24 in the major teaching subject and the Introductory Professional Term are prerequisites for the Advanced Professional Term.
+See Education Chart 3 for the specific EDSE 4XX course required